How You Can Claim A FREE National Trust Family Pass

 Ty Mawr Wybnant

-All the properties can be found on the National Trust website, and the National Trust site will give you information on opening times and parking facilities and will also confirm any restaurants and cafes that may be available on site.
+All the properties can be found on the National Trust website, which provides information on opening times, parking facilities, and confirms any restaurants and cafes available on site.

 Other Exceptions